rack/rack/README.md

 ### Rack 3.2 (latest release)

-This version of rack contains bug fixes and security patches.
+This version of rack is supported with bug fixes and security patches.

 ### Rack 3.1

-This version of rack contains bug fixes and security patches.
+This version of rack is supported with security patches only.

 ### Rack 3.0

-This version of rack contains significant changes which are detailed in the [Upgrade Guide](UPGRADE-GUIDE.md).
-It is recommended to upgrade to Rack 3 as soon as possible to receive the latest features and security patches.
+This version of rack is no longer supported.
+It contains significant changes which are detailed in the [Upgrade Guide](UPGRADE-GUIDE.md).

 ### Rack 2.2

-This version of Rack is receiving security patches only, and effort should be made to move to Rack 3.
+This version of Rack is receiving security patches only, and effort should be made to move to Rack 3.2.

 Starting in Ruby 3.4 the `base64` dependency will no longer be a default gem, and may cause a warning or error about `base64` being missing.
 To correct this,